boolean-world/elbo/misc/documentation.md

 ## Installation

-This application has been tested with PHP >= 7, nodejs >= 6 and nginx >= 1.10.0, although it may run with lower versions.
-An installation of MySQL is required.
+This application has been tested with PHP 7.2, nodejs 8.x and nginx >= 1.10.0, although it may run with lower versions.
+MySQL and Redis are required for the application to run.

 The following instructions discuss installation on Debian (and Debian derived systems, such as Ubuntu).